 - Exercise earlier in the day (not near bedtime).
 Exercising raises cortisol levels, and although this is generally a good thing, it’s highly energizing and can interfere with sleep.
 Try to exercise no later than two hours prior to your bedtime.
 If you love to exercise in the evenings, consider sleep-promoting exercises such as restorative yoga, stretching, and tai chi.
 Water exercises have also been shown to be helpful in promoting sleep.
 Studies have shown that this form of exercise may help improve joint tissue and reduce the pain and symptoms of arthritis, which can keep many people up late at night.
 A gentle water aerobics class, or a few laps in the pool, may also be beneficial in relieving aches and pains, as well as promoting a restful night’s sleep.

-- Avoid your second wind.
-Between 10:45 pm and 11:00 pm, we naturally get tired.
-Depending on the season, time changes, etc., this window may move a bit.
+- Identify your “second wind” time window and avoid it.
+After sunset, most of us naturally get tired, and we have an ideal window of opportunity to fall asleep.
+This can happen between 8 pm and 11 pm, depending on the season and time zone.
 (Hint: the best way to know your personal “tired” window is to listen to your body.)
-If you decide to not go to sleep during this window, the body essentially gets a “second wind” of energy, and before you know it, it’s 2:00 am and you’re still awake!
-Going to bed when you feel tired (i.e. before 11:00 pm) will also allow you to get better sleep and feel more rested upon wake-up, than if you went to bed later and still got the same amount of sleep.
+If you decide to stay up past that window, the body may get a “second wind” of energy, and before you know it, it’s 2 am and you’re still awake!
+Going to bed when you feel tired (for most of us, this is before 11 pm) will also allow you to get better sleep and feel more rested on waking than if you went to bed later and still got the same amount of sleep.
+Please note that getting a “second wind” earlier than expected in the evening, is often a consequence of adrenal issues.

 - Reduce stress levels.
 Do you have a hard time clearing your mind before bed?
 Do you worry about things you feel are not necessary at bedtime?
 There are a few things you can do to help your mind relax and shut down before bed: